eformsignen/eformsignen.github.io/help/chapter5.rst

 can easily create electronic documents.

-OZ in Office, provided as a Microsoft Office add-in, is easy to use as it is displayed as a ribbon menu and contains various components including signature, check box, text box, camera, and voice.
+OZ in Office, provided as a Microsoft Office add-in, is easy to use as it is displayed as a ribbon menu and contains various fields including signature, check box, text box, camera, and voice.

-The process of creating electronic documents using OZ in Office's components is as follows:
+The process of creating electronic documents using OZ in Office's fields is as follows:

 .. figure:: resources/ozinoffice-flow_1.png
    :alt: OZ in Office Usage Flow